At BAS4ICT, we embed EU digital priorities into every transformation. Our services align with key frameworks and regulations, including:

 - Social Cohesion Social Cohesion The Social Cohesion principle is equally central to the EU’s digital agenda.
 Accessibility, inclusion, and equal participation in digital services are key to ensuring that no individual or region is left behind in Europe’s digital transition.
 This ensures that all urban and rural communities benefit from digital innovation, economic opportunity, and public services.

-Read our latest contribution to EU policymaking:
+Read our latest EU policy contribution:

 BAS4ICT Position Paper on the Next Multiannual Financial Framework (March 2025)